kool-kitty343/TurbowarpFiles/README.md

 Each Folder is a different program.
 Inside each folder is:<br>
 <em>
-- the sb3 file for editing the program in a scratch mod<br>
+- the .sb3 file for editing the program in a scratch mod<br>
-- a md file with links to documentation<br>
+- a .md file with links to documentation<br>
-- a md file with the versions and their changelogs<br>
+- a .md file with the versions and their changelogs<br>
 - a folder with finished program versions
 </em>